-As much as Pharaoh Seti I enjoyed restoring sacred temples, and he could not forget about his enemies surrounding his kingdom.
-Still, sometimes, rather often, he was the aggressor and attacked foreign lands without provocation.
+As much as Pharaoh Seti I enjoyed restoring sacred temples, he could not forget about his enemies surrounding his kingdom.
+Still, sometimes, he was the aggressor and attacked foreign lands without provocation.

 Seti was, apparently, the aggressor.
-We find him at the head of a large army in the heart of Syria before we could have supposed that he had had time to settle himself comfortably in his father's seat.
+We find him at the head of a large army in the heart of Syria before we could have supposed that he had had time to settle comfortably in his father's seat.
 Mautenar was taken unawares.
 He had not expected so prompt an attack.
-He had perhaps been weak enough to count on his adversary's good faith, or, at any rate on his regard for appearances.
+He had perhaps been weak enough to count on his adversary's good faith or, at any rate, on his regard for appearances.

 Colorful carvings on a Temple Column, with the images of Seti I and Horus from the Temple in Abydos - Credit: Adobe Stock - Svetlaili

-At once all was confusion: every one sought to save himself; the herds with their keepers fled in wild panic, while the Egyptians plied them with their arrows.
-But the garrison of the town resisted bravely: a portion sallied from the gates and met Seti in the open field, but were defeated with great slaughter; the others defended themselves behind the walls.
+At once, all was confusion: everyone sought to save himself; the herds with their keepers fled in wild panic while the Egyptians plied them with their arrows.
+But the town's garrison resisted bravely: a portion sallied from the gates and met Seti in the open field, but were defeated with great slaughter; the others defended themselves behind the walls.
 But all was in vain.
 The disciplined troops of Egypt stormed the key of Northern Syria, and the whole Orontes valley lay open to the conqueror."
 4

 Pharaoh Seti I often used the element of surprise when attacking and conquering new lands.
 He did not think twice before slaughtering people, and there is no doubt he was brutal and cruel, but most Pharaohs were.

-Pharaoh Seti I paved the way for his son Ramesses II who ascended the throne on May 31, 1279, B.C. at the age of 25.
+Pharaoh Seti I paved the way for his son Ramesses II who ascended the throne on May 31, 1279, B.C. at 25.

-Today, some will hail Pharaoh Seti I as a hero for saving the Egyptian kingdom, giving it new glory and life.
+Today, some will hail Pharaoh Seti I as a hero for saving the Egyptian kingdom and giving it new glory and life.
 Still, there will also be those who say he was a ruthless Egyptian king who killed innocent people and looted foreign lands.

 Written by Ellen Lloyd – AncientPages.com